 How should I configure my new computer to improve its performance?

-The single best thing that you can do to improve the performance of your PC is to add more memory.
-Add as much as they offer and that you can afford.
+The two best things that you can do to improve the performance of your computer are to add more memory and to buy an SSD (or Solid State Drive), if you can afford it.